jaywhj/mkdocs-materialx/docs/reference/tooltips.md

 Technical documentation often incurs the usage of many acronyms, which may need additional explanation, especially for new user of your project.
-For these matters, Material for MkDocs uses a combination of Markdown extensions to enable site-wide glossaries.
+For these matters, MaterialX for MkDocs uses a combination of Markdown extensions to enable site-wide glossaries.

 ## Configuration